 Drive from Adelaide to Cape Jervis.
 This is about a two hour drive.
 The SeaLink ferry travels from Cape Jervis to Penneshaw on Kangaroo Island: www.sealink.com.au

-Currently, one airline flies from Adelaide to Kangaroo Island.
-Regional Express Airlines flies from Adelaide Airport.
-They have a luggage limit of 15kg.
-You will be charged $3 per kilo if you are over that limit.
-REX offer a locker system for excess luggage if you chose to redistribute it for your island visit.
+Both QANTAS and Regional Express Airlines fly from Adelaide Airport.
+REX has a luggage limit of 15kg.
+You will be charged $3 per kilo if you are over that limit but offer a locker system for excess luggage if you chose to redistribute it for your island visit.

 This is an affordable and convenient way to experience other attractions on the island.
 Many of the island's best kept secrets are found not only on sealed roads but also unsealed roads.
 Most are accessible by 2WD, but for the adventurous at heart, a 4WD would be more comfortable.
 Our scenic bush track is negotiable by two wheel drive vehicles with care in almost all weather conditions.
 However, as it is rocky in places, it is not suitable for vehicles with low ground clearance.To ensure the safety of our wild animals and your vehicle there is a suggested speed limit of 30 km/hr on our Private Road.
 Passengers will also have time to enjoy the experience, too!